-Safe trajectory planning remains a significant challenge in complex, heterogeneous environments.
-Traditional approaches typically face a trade-off between computational efficiency and safety: comprehensive obstacle modeling enhances safety but involves high computational overhead, whereas approximate approaches improve computational efficiency at the expense of potentially reduced safety.
-To address this issue, this paper introduces a rapid and safe trajectory planning framework based on the state-based diffusion model.
-Leveraging only low-dimensional vehicle states, the diffusion approach achieves notable inference efficiency.
-Additionally, by composing diffusion models, the proposed framework can generalize safely across various scenarios, effectively navigating scenes not encountered during training.
-To further guarantee the safety of the generated trajectories, an efficient, rule-based safety filter is proposed, selecting optimal trajectories that fulfill stringent safety and consistency criteria from a batch of candidate trajectories.
-In a single scenario, the proposed method achieves a mean inference time of only 0.21 seconds while maintaining high stability and safety standards.
-Evaluations on the F1TENTH real-world platform demonstrate that the composed model successfully generalizes to previously unseen scenarios, and the resulting trajectories can be reliably followed by straightforward controllers to accomplish navigation tasks.
+Safe trajectory planning remains a significant challenge in complex environments, where traditional methods often trade off computational efficiency for safety.
+Comprehensive obstacle modeling improves safety but is computationally expensive, while approximate methods are more efficient but may compromise safety.
+To address this issue, this paper introduces a rapid and safe trajectory planning framework based on state-based diffusion models.
+Leveraging only low-dimensional vehicle states, the diffusion models achieve notable inference efficiency while ensuring sufficient collision-free characteristics.
+By composing diffusion models, the proposed framework can safely generalize across diverse scenarios, planning collision-free trajectories even in unseen scenes.
+To further ensure the safety of the generated trajectories, an efficient, rule-based safety filter is proposed, which selects optimal trajectories that satisfy both sufficient safety and control feasibility from among candidate trajectories.
+Both in seen and unseen scenarios, the proposed method achieves efficient inference time while maintaining high safety and stability.
+Evaluations on the F1TENTH vehicle further demonstrate that the proposed method is practical in real-world applications.

 replay